This post may contain affiliate links. Meaning, I get a commission if you purchase through my links, at no cost to you.

-Growing up, family dinners, talking about your day, talking about dating life, doing activities together were probably uncommon.
-As you showing up in your relationships, it may be overwhelming if you are asked to share too much too soon.
+Growing up, family dinners, talking about your day, dating life, and doing activities together were probably uncommon.
+As you show up in your relationships, it may be overwhelming if you are asked to share too much too soon.
 It just does not feel normal.

 3. Controlling Dysfunctional Family

-Parents are often found to be the decision-makers for their children in the South Asian community.
-All significant and meaningful life choices are made by the parents, usually with little regard for their child's wants.
-This creates resentment, anger, and, more important, concerns like depression, anxiety, and substance use as you age.
+Parents/caregivers are often found to be the decision-makers for their children in the South Asian community.
+All significant life choices are made by the parents/caregivers, usually with little regard for their child's wants.
+This creates resentment, anger, and, more importantly, concerns like depression, anxiety, and substance use as you age.

 Other unhealthy ways of controlling are constant comparison, excessive criticism, inadequate or ineffective communication, expectations of perfectionism, and conditional love.

-4. Abuse & Neglect in Dysfunctional Family
+4. Abuse, Neglect and Conflict in Dysfunctional Family

 5. Ultra-Religious Dysfunctional Family

 There is nothing wrong with being a religious person.
 We need religion to keep order and hope alive in society.
 I do believe that.
-However, when parents, family members, and/or community use religion to control their child or force them into their beliefs, that is when the dysfunction starts.
+However, when parents/caregivers, family members, and/or the community use religion to control their children or force them into their beliefs, that is when the dysfunction starts.

-Dysfunctional Family Roles
+Roles in a Dysfunctional Family

-1. The Caretaker:
+1. The Caretaker

 2. The Scapegoat